rhacp/ItSchool/src/session10_java_oop_inheritance_encapsulation/challenges/readme.md

-1.Create an Animal class with sound() method that prints to console “animal makes sounds”.<br />
+1. Create an Animal class with sound() method that prints to console “animal makes sounds”.<br />
-2.Create a Dog class that extends Animal and overrides sound() method; dogs make a particular sound, so we want to print “bark”, in this case<br />
+2. Create a Dog class that extends Animal and overrides sound() method; dogs make a particular sound, so we want to print “bark”, in this case<br />
-3.Create a Cat class that extends Animal and overrides sound() method, and in this case, we want to print in our method “meow”<br />
+3. Create a Cat class that extends Animal and overrides sound() method, and in this case, we want to print in our method “meow”<br />
-4.Create a Wolf class that extends Animal, and overrides sound() method, and print “how”. <br />
+4. Create a Wolf class that extends Animal, and overrides sound() method, and print “how”. <br />
-5.Create a TestAnimal Class with a main method, create objects with each animal class created (dog, cat, wolf) and call sound()<br />
+5. Create a TestAnimal Class with a main method, create objects with each animal class created (dog, cat, wolf) and call sound()<br />
 <br />
-6.Exploring Different Types of Inheritance with the "Vehicles" Domain Model<br />
+6. Exploring Different Types of Inheritance with the "Vehicles" Domain Model<br />
    For this exercise, we'll dive into the world of vehicles.
 Your task is to design three separate packages in Java to demonstrate the three types of inheritance: Single, Multilevel, and Hierarchical.<br />
    <br /><br />
    Package 1: Single Inheritance <br />